Career Timeline of Zack Wheeler: Major Achievements and Milestones

 Discover the career path of Zack Wheeler, from the first major opportunity to industry-changing achievements.

 Zack Wheeler is an American professional baseball pitcher currently playing for the Philadelphia Phillies in MLB.
 Prior to joining the Phillies, he played for the New York Mets.
-Wheeler is known for his pitching prowess at the major league level.
+He is known for his pitching prowess in Major League Baseball.

 On August 17, 2009, Zack Wheeler signed with the San Francisco Giants, including a $3.3 million signing bonus, foregoing his commitment to play college baseball at Kennesaw State.

-In 2010, Zack Wheeler played for the San Francisco Giants' minor league teams.
+In 2010, Zack Wheeler played for the Giants' minor league teams.

 2010: Assigned to Augusta GreenJackets

-In 2010, Zack Wheeler was assigned to the Class A Augusta GreenJackets of the South Atlantic League.
-He was placed on the disabled list early in the year with a fingernail injury, later making relief appearances and re-entering the starting rotation.
-He posted a 3-3 record with a 3.99 ERA and appeared at the 2010 All-Star Futures Game in Anaheim, California.
+In 2010, Zack Wheeler was assigned to the Class A Augusta GreenJackets.
+He was placed on the disabled list due to a fingernail injury early in the year.
+Wheeler also made an appearance at the 2010 All-Star Futures Game in Anaheim, California.

 July 2011: Traded to the Mets